totalamateurhour/oracle-12.2-vagrant/README.md

 * The Oracle installation path is `/opt/oracle/`
 * On the guest OS, the directory `/vagrant` is a shared folder and maps to wherever you have this file checked out.

+### Customization
+You can customize your Oracle environment by amending the environment variables in the `Vagrantfile` file.

 ## Known issues